 6. Electric Collar

-The three most popular kinds of electric collars are shock, citronella and vibration collars.
+Electric collars (also called e-collars) come in three varieties: shock, citronella and vibration.
 Shock collars deliver an electric shock to the dog (usually by a remote control) when the dog makes a mistake.
-Citronella collars spray a burst of the distasteful chemical citronella in the dog’s face when does something unwanted (this is most commonly used to deter barking).
+Citronella collars spray a burst of the distasteful chemical citronella in the dog’s face when does something unwanted (this is most commonly used to deter barking – called a “bark collar”).
 Vibrating collars will, as you would expect, vibrate to correct the dog.
-I don’t think that electric collars are very good for the dog and can, in fact, cause additional anxiety issues.
-They are typically used by people who are looking for a quick fix and who don’t want to spend the time required to properly train their dog.
-The big problem with these is that their use often creates some negative side effects, such as fear and anxiety.
-I personally don’t like any treatments that comes with adverse side effects.

 7. Rear-attaching Harness